ajpinedam/maui-wiki/Home.md

 ## FAQs

-Do you have doubts or questions?.
-Do not worry, we have prepared a complete [Faq](https://github.com/dotnet/maui/wiki/FAQs) answering the most common questions.
+Do you have questions?
+Do not worry, we have prepared a complete [FAQ](https://github.com/dotnet/maui/wiki/FAQs) answering the most common questions.

 ## Feedback